amylmiller7/Professional_info/Portfolio.md

 Independent projects in my GitHub repositories include technical documentation.

-* [API](https://github.com/amylmiller7/API): Contains independent project of a mock API with API reference material and introductory documentation about how to use the API.
+* [API](https://github.com/amylmiller7/API): Contains independent project ([IWOAMovieAPI](https://github.com/amylmiller7/API/tree/master/IWOAMovieAPI)) of a mock API with API reference material (described in a YAML file) and introductory documentation about how to use the API.

 * [Java](https://github.com/amylmiller7/Java): Contains independent projects and projects inspired by courses.
 One project includes Javadoc.